-^c Fleets of 15 or more in operation or 5 or more fleet vehicles purchased annually.
+[°] Fleets of 15 or more in operation or 5 or more fleet vehicles purchased annually.

-In commercial fleets, full size vans stay in service the longest-an average of 59 months in 2017.
-Commercial fleet vehicles averaged about 23,000 miles in 2017 and 2018.
+In commercial fleets, full size vans stay in service the longest-an average of 60 months.
+Commercial fleet vehicles average about 19,000 miles in a year.